 With regards to Fed policy, officials there want you to know their decisions are “data dependent.”
-Lately the S&P 500 seems to be the data they care most about.
+Lately, the S&P 500 seems to be the data they care most about.
 Just a few weeks ago the consensus was for four additional rate hikes in 2016.
 Since then the S&P 500 has dumped nearly 10% and the official Fed-speak, as well as the consensus for further hikes, completely reversed.

-Our central bankers are now talking about cutting the funds rate back to zero and even the possibility of Negative Interest Rate Policy – NIRP – much like we predicted late last year.
+Our central bankers are now talking about cutting the funds rate back to zero and even the possibility of a Negative Interest Rate Policy – NIRP – much like we predicted late last year.

 The next FOMC meeting is in March.
 Odds are we will see officials become even more dovish between now and then.
 If that occurs we can expect even more weakness in the U.S. dollar and strength in precious metals.

-It is important to note that if we get a major shock in the markets -- akin to the collapse of Lehman Brothers in 2008 -- then all bets are off with regards to metal prices.
+It is important to note that if we get a major shock in the markets -- akin to the collapse of Lehman Brothers in 2008 -- then all bets are off with regard to metal prices.
 As happened then, traders may initially be forced to sell precious metals futures along with just about everything else to raise cash and cover margin calls.